Holographic complexity for black branes with momentum relaxation: Conclusions and outlook

 In the absence of Maxwell surface term ($\eta=0$), the growth rate vanished at late time for purely magnetic charged branes, while for non-zero electric charges it gave the known expression for general charged branes as in (\ref{CCAR3}).
 In contrast, for $\eta=1$ the behavior is reversed, that is the rate of growth is non-vanishing for pure magnetically charged branes and vanishes for electrically ones.
-The numerical investigation for the full time dependence of the complexity growth rate in CA proposal illustrated in Figs.~(\ref{f5}) and (\ref{f6}) have shown that $dI_{WDW}/dt$ increases by increasing the charges ratio while reduces by increasing $\gamma$ and $\eta$.
+The numerical investigation for the full time dependence of the complexity in the CA proposal illustrated in Figs.~(\ref{f5}) and (\ref{f6}).
+The results show that the Lloyd's bound is violated due to the fact that $\dot{\mathcal C}_A$ approaches the bound at very late times from above even for different values of $\gamma$, $Q_e/Q_{m}$, and $\eta$, of course with different rates.